 Jason: What do you mean it makes you sad?

-Me: I'm sad because she fainted
+Me: I'm sad because they fainted

 Me: It is what I want, I just don't want them to faint